 The annual fee of $450 can be a drawback if you aren't actually using the benefits.

 However if you use the (1) annual companion ticket, (2) Sky Club access, and (3) spend enough to earn the yearly 15,000 or 30,000 bonus miles, the card could very well be worth the price of admission.
-If you don't think you'll be taking advantage of those benefits, it probably would make more sense to look at the Gold level Delta SkyMiles card.
-It has many of the same perks and only a $95 annual fee (waived in year one).
+If you don't think you'll be taking advantage of those benefits, it probably would make more sense to look at the lower-cost Gold Delta SkyMiles card.
+It has many of the same perks (including free checked bags and priority boarding) and only a $95 annual fee (waived the first year).

 During the past 5+ years it has been very rare for American Express to offer any enticing sign-up sweeteners on this prestigious card.
 But that changed recently.
 At the moment, there is this Delta Reserve promotion for those who qualify.
 So if you've been thinking about applying, now would be the time to do it, as all good things tend to come to an end.